AI Agent Index

 4.2

-Adapt is the universal AI agent for work — ask questions across connected systems, automate multi-step workflows, schedule recurring tasks, and build internal apps, all from Slack or a web app with no code required.
+Universal AI agent for work: ask questions across connected systems, automate workflows, and build internal apps from Slack or web.
+Free starter with $25 credits, Pro from $50/mo.
+SOC 2 Type II.

 freemiumView →